pulyaevskiy/phpstorm-phpdi/README.md

 Plugin url : https://plugins.jetbrains.com/plugin/7694

-Suggestion for users who seeking solution for this plugin working on new PhpStorm.
+**Suggestion for users who seeking solution for this plugin working on latest PhpStorm.**

 As PhpStorm now support this feature in a native way, the plugin is not needed any more.
-Indeed the plugin won't work on PhpStorm 2019.3 and newer.
+Indeed the plugin won't work on PhpStorm 2019.3 and later.
 The solution is from [http://php-di.org/doc/ide-integration.html#phpstorm-integration](http://php-di.org/doc/ide-integration.html#phpstorm-integration).

-Take my case for example, my container is `Comm_Factory::get()` and `Comm_Factory::make()`, so the meta file should look like this
+Take my case for example, my container is `Comm_Factory` and there are two static functions `get()` and `make()` in it, so the meta file should look like this

 ```php
 // .phpstorm.meta.php